ARDENT M222

 Accidents and Incidents

-The disabled Cardiff steam trawler Monarch, on which seven men had been drifting since 17th inst., was picked up off the Blaskets Islands, West Coast of Ireland, late on Monday night by the Milford trawler Weymouth, and is being towed to port.
+The disabled Cardiff steam trawler Monarch, on which seven men have been drifting since the 17th inst., was picked up off the Blaskets Islands, West Coast of Ireland, late on Monday night by the Milford trawler Weymouth, and is being towed to port.

-Captain Kilby, of the steam trawler Ardent of Milford, interviewed on Tuesday, stated that he was alongside the Cardiff trawler Monarch for a couple of hours on Sunday.
-The Milford trawler Weymouth was towing the Monarch under difficulties.
+Captain KIlby, of the steam trawler Ardent, of Milford, interviewed on Tuesday, stated that he was alongside the Cardiff trawler Monarch for a couple of hours on Sunday.
+The Milford trailer Weymouth was towing the Monarch under difficulties.
 The hawser parted once.
-While the Ardent was alongside, the Monarch's engineer told Captain Kilby that the fore engine was blown right out through the bursting of the condenser, badly injuring the second engineer, the mate, the third hand, and the cook.
-The Ardent offered assistance, but Captain Woodgate, of the Weymouth, said he was making for the nearest port.
-They were then about 80 miles south-east by east of Bull Rock Light, and Captain Kilby judged from the course steered and by the fog and wind prevailing, that the Weymouth was bound to make for Milford.
+While the Ardent was alongside the Monarch's engineer told Captain Kilby that the fore engine was blown right out through the bursting of the condenser, badly injuring the second engineer, the mate, a third hand, and the cook.
+The Ardent offered assistance, but Captain Woodgate, of the Weymouth, said that he was making for the nearest port.
+They were then about 80 miles south-east by east of Bull Bock Light, and Captain Kilby judged from the course steered and by the fog and wind prevailing, that the Weymouth was bound to make Milford.
 She had not arrived by Tuesday night's tide.

 ~~~~~~~~~~~~~~~~~~~~~~